Aerobic Exercise for Cardiovascular Protection in Breast Cancer Patients

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-Is aerobic exercise safe for breast cancer patients?
+What prior data suggests that aerobic exercise is safe for breast cancer patients receiving chemotherapy?

 The EXACT2 trial is for adults over 18 with stages I-III breast cancer who are about to start chemotherapy that can harm the heart.
 Participants must be cleared by a cardiologist and able to do a 12-week home-based aerobic exercise program.
 It's not for those with cognitive issues or conditions that make exercise unsafe.Inclusion Criteria